Timeframe modifiers for behavior criteria in queries

 Jim sends a promotional email at 3 PM on Wednesday and wants to run a query the following day using the time frame within the last [1] day(s) in his query to return contacts who received the email.
 If the query is run on Thursday before 3 PM, contacts who received the specified template are returned in the query.
 If Jim runs the query using the 1 day time frame after 3 PM, but still on Thursday, the query is not expected to return contacts who received the email on 3 PM the previous day as more that 24 hours have elapsed.

-When running a behavior query on recipient submitting or visiting a web form, why do the results differ when I have a 'within 1 month' timescale versus an 'is between 1st and 31st' timescale?
-Isn't 'within the last 1 month' looking at the whole of the previous months data?
+When running a behavior query on a recipient submitting or visiting a web form, why do the results differ when I have a 'within 1-month' timescale versus an 'is between 1st and 31st' timescale?
+Isn't 'within the last 1 month' looking at the whole of the previous month's data?

-When you run a query stating 'within 1 month' the system is subtracting 1 day from the current date and using this as the end date for your query.
-After this the system is taking that same date but from the previous month as the start date. e.g. If today is April 8 and I ran that query it would be doing the following:
+When you run a query stating 'within 1 month,' the system subtracts 1 day from the current date and uses this as the end date for your query.
+After this, the system takes that same date but from the previous month as the start date. e.g. If today is April 8 and I ran that query it would be doing the following:

 - today is April 8, therefore 8-1 = 7.